Raptor56MTG/DiscordDraftBot/README.md

 ## Important Information / Common questions

 ### What does this bot do?
 The goal of this bot is to fully automate a rotisserie draft.
 This includes picking cards, generating decklists, and taking a screenshot of the finished draft.

 ### Can this bot run in multiple servers at the same time?
-   Unfourtunatly it cannot.
 This bot is intended to be run in one server only.
 This is due to the limitations that come with accessing a google sheet.
 If you want this bot to run in multiple servers, you will need to create a new bot instance and credentials for each server.

 ## Possible hiccups / Things to keep in mind during setup